How to create a triggered message

 URL with parameters: specify the page address to restrict the message from sending.
 This option is suitable if you need to take into account sending on pages with UTM tags.

-URL containing: if you need to restrict sending for several pages with the same address or address fragment at once.
-You can use * in this filter
+URL containing: specify a part of the URL to restrict sending the message on several pages with the same address or address fragment at once.

 💡 Who to send to